Skip to main content

 4. Save your settings.

-Result: Users can again log in with email + password, and SSO logins will no longer be required.
+Result: Users can sign in again using email and password, and SSO will no longer be required.

 Disabling SCIM